MalignantCarp/obsidian-word-statistics/README.md

 ### Configuration
 #### Index Settings
- - Use Display Text: If enabled, when you have display text (alternate text) for a link in a markdown-indexed project, file lists for that project will use the display text in place of the file's title.
- - Clear Empty Paths: If enabled, when you remove the last project within a path, the path and any empty parent paths will be deleted.
  - Show Word Counts In File Explorer: If enabled, word counts will be displayed for the vault and each folder and file in the file explorer.
  - Show Word Count Speed Messages: If enabled, the time taken to count words will be printed to the console (enable this if you experience slow-downs).
 #### Database Settings
-These settings can help to manage the size of the JSON files that make up the file, project, path, and statistics databases.
+These settings can help to manage the size of the JSON files that make up the file, folder, unmatched databases.
 If enabled, the JSON files will have all extraneous whitespace removed.
-If disabled, the JSON files will be easily readable.
+If disabled, the JSON files will be easily readable (this is also useful for version control to decrease the size of diffs).
  - Minify File Database
- - Minify Project Database
- - Minify Path Database
- - Minify Statistics Database
+ - Minify Folder Database
 #### Word Statistics Settings
- - Monitor: Choose if word count statistics are monitored for All (Markdown) Files, just Project Files (those included as part of a project), or just Monitored Project Files (files included in projects that have been configured to record word statistics).
+ - Monitor: Choose if word count statistics are monitored for All (Markdown) Files just files in Monitored Folders.
 Note that previously-recorded stats will not be removed if you change options.
  - Writing Timeout: This configures the window in which you will still be considered writing
  - Paranoia Mode: This configures whether or not CSV files are output (per Paranoia Interval) every so many minutes.
 Note that this will only fire once if there are no new statistics to output.
  - Paranoia Interval: This configures the interval of which CSV files of statistics are output (every 1 - 30 minutes).